Transparency in supply chains

 - Global Business & Human Rights.

-Our updated standard request for proposal (“RFP”) template, which includes two specific questions on modern slavery, has been in place for over twelve months and ensures sustainability (including modern slavery) is a core consideration of supplier selection.
-This was used in the selection of a major new supply relationship to transform delivery of our Information Technology strategy.
+Our updated standard request for proposal (“RFP”) template, which includes two specific questions on modern slavery, has been in place for over 2 years and ensures sustainability (including modern slavery) is a core consideration of supplier selection.
+Our UK due diligence process also includes Modern Slavery elements and suppliers are asked to confirm adherence to our Responsible Business Guidelines.

 We will continue to monitor our modern slavery due diligence processes on an ongoing basis and identify opportunities to strengthen the prevention of modern slavery within our business, particularly as our operations and the context in which we operate evolves and new risks for modern slavery potentially emerge.